alisaifee/coredis/docs/source/compatibility.rst

 ZRANGESTORE
 ***********

-Store a range of members from sorted set into another key
+Stores a range of members from sorted set in a key.

 - Documentation: `ZRANGESTORE <https://redis.io/commands/zrangestore>`_
 - Implementation: :meth:`~coredis.Redis.zrangestore`